Woody plant encroachment: Chemical bush control

-Wood densities are frequently controlled through the application of herbicides, in particular arboricides.
-Commonly, applied herbicides are based on the active ingredients tebuthiuron, ethidimuron, bromacil and picloram.
+Woody plant densities are frequently controlled through the application of herbicides, in particular arboricides.
+Commonly applied herbicides are based on the active ingredients tebuthiuron, ethidimuron, bromacil and picloram.
 In East Africa, first comprehensive experiments on the effectiveness of such bush control date back to 1958–1960.
 There is however evidence that applied chemicals can have negative long-term effects and effectively prevent the recruitment of desired grasses and other plants.
 The application of non-species-specific herbicides is found to result in lower species richness than the application of species-specific herbicides.
 Further, arboricide application can negatively affect insect populations and arthropods, which in turn is a threat for bird populations.
 Scientific trials in South Africa showed that the application of herbicides has the highest success rate when coupled with mechanical bush thinning.